KarthikRIyer/swiftplot/README.md

 ## How does this work

 All the plotting code, utility functions, and necessary types are included in the SwiftPlot module.
 Each Renderer is implemented as a separate module.
 Each Renderer must have SwiftPlot as its dependency and must conform to the Renderer protocol defined in Renderer.swift in the SwiftPlot module.
+Each plot type is a generic that accepts data conforming to a protocol, FloatConvertible.
+At the moment FloatConvertible supports both Float and Double.
 The Renderer protocol defines all the necessary functions that a Renderer needs to implement.
 Each Plot must conform to the Plot protocol.
 At the moment this protocol defines the necessary variablse and functions that each Plot must implement in order to support SubPlots.
 </br></br>